 Charls shakes his head, but I can see a smile at the corner of his mouth.

 Michael takes a seat on the family room sofa and is soon in conversation with my grandmother and uncle.
 I can’t help but smile.
-This was what I wanted so badly and now it was finally coming true.
-And surprisingly, all that fear I had been feeling about him coming home with me, had disappeared.
-I was actually happier than ever.
+This was what I had wanted so badly and now it is finally coming true.
+And surprisingly, all that fear I had been feeling about him coming home with me, has disappeared.
+I am actually happier than ever.
 Especially when I see Rick and Michael laughing together.
-But there was still something left that we needed to discuss.
-But we couldn’t do it here.
+Still, there was something left that we needed to discuss, but we can’t do it here.

 As my father’s co-worker gets up to receive his gift, I wave Michael over to me.
 It takes him a while to notice, but then he finally wonders over.